amkarahalios/amkarahalios.github.io/_pages/about.md

    - My dissertation received the Gerald L. Thompson Doctoral Dissertation Award in Management Science for 2025.
    - "Column Elimination: An Iterative Approach to Solving Arc Flow Formulations" is a finalist for the TSL Best Student Paper Award 2025.
    - "Column Elimination For Capacitated Vehicle Routing Problems" was awarded Best Student Paper at CPAIOR in 2023.
 2. Computation.
-I worked on a state-of-the-art SAT solver for the vertex coloring problem.
-I am working on the first dyadic linear programming solver.
-I worked on solving a network design problem using quantum computing.
+   - "From cliques to colorings and back again" develops a state-of-the-art SAT solver for the vertex coloring problem.
+   - "A Quantum-Inspired Bilevel Optimization Algorithm for the First Responder Network Design Problem" is a quantum approach to solving a network design problem.
+   - Work-in-progress "Computing a Nonnegative Dyadic Solution to a System of Linear Equations" is the first implementation of a dyadic linear programming solver.
 3. Algorithm portfolios.
-I published work that tried to allocate runtime to different heuristics with unknown performance.
+   - "Variable ordering for decision diagrams: A portfolio approach" tries to allocate limited runtime to several heuristics with unknown performance.

 Fun things:
 1. I host a podcast called [Optimizing You](https://www.buzzsprout.com/1890697).